-Mario Livio is an astrophysicist and author of several books, including Why: What Makes Us Curious (Simon & Schuster, 2017).
+Mario Livio is an astrophysicist and author of several books, including Galileo: And the Science Deniers (Simon & Schuster, 2020).
 He’s based in Baltimore, Maryland.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 Scientists have now completed a test of general relativity that Einstein said would be impossible.
 And the success allows astronomers to do something new, and that’s weigh a star.
 Let me go back and retrace a bit.

 Back in 1915, Einstein’s theory of general relativity predicted that stars, being massive, would warp space.
 And that theory was tested successfully during the solar eclipse of 1919, using the sun as the test star.
 But Einstein said it would be impossible to make this observation on a star outside of our solar system.

 Well, 100 years later, a team of astronomers has done just that, measuring the bending of light around a distant white dwarf star.
 And in doing so, they verified a method with which you can calculate its gravitational force and, therefore, its mass.
 Voila, you can weigh the star.
 How hard was this?

 Well, here to tell us all about it is my guest, Kailash Sahu.
 He’s an astronomer with the Space Telescope Science Institute in Baltimore, Maryland.
 He’s the lead author on the research.
 Also Mario Livio, an astrophysicist and author also based in Baltimore.

 Welcome back to Science Friday, Mario.
 Good to meet you, Dr. Sahu